jrdelrio/simple-counter/README.md

 ## About the Project

 The React Counter is exactly what it sounds like—a digital counter that can only be incremented and reseted to its initial value.
-It's a minimalistic yet effective way to explore the fundamental concepts of React.
+It's a minimalistic yet effective way to explore the fundamental concepts of React with a futuristic style using the Matrix colors.

 ## 🔧 Requirements
 Before diving into the game, ensure you have the following prerequisites installed: